-Risk of doorway/hallway interference.
+Risk of passageway interference.
 Can cause unit and/or structure damage.
-The unit may be too large to fit through a doorway or hallway while on the skid.
+The unit may be too large to fit through a passageway while on or off the skid.
 Measure the unit and passageway dimensions, and refer to the installation plans prior to moving the unit to verify clearances.